aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 The associated rendered image row stores a small `asi676mc_diagnostic_fits` JSON object containing the FITS row ID and the same role list.
-Pair UUIDs, rather than timestamps, associate the bad and following files.
+Pair UUIDs, rather than timestamps, associate the preceding, bad, and following files.
+One FITS row may carry roles for more than one group when it is reused.

-Downloads appear as `Bad FITS` and `Next FITS` in the standard Image Viewer download strip.
+Downloads appear as `Previous FITS`, `Bad FITS`, and `Next FITS` in the standard Image Viewer download strip when the corresponding files exist.
+The preceding image row is updated after its cached FITS is committed, so the triplet can be reached from that frame as well as the purple frame.
 The gallery deliberately exposes no diagnostic FITS controls or URLs, including in its enlarged PhotoSwipe view, so its toolbar cannot cover the timestamp or other image annotations.

 ### Repair and calibration utility